 - Identifying and developing best practice responses, in partnership with the Mayor’s Office for Policing and Crime (MOPAC) and others to develop a response in diverting women from the criminal justice system through offering alternatives to custody, including accessing specialist women’s services in safe women-only spaces within the community.

 Read more about our systems change work in London’s Blueprint for Women in the Criminal Justice System here

 - Practice-based research and recommendations, based on Advance’s work and the voices of the women we support:

-Young women’s sexual experiences and impact on health
+Read more about young women’s sexual experiences and its impact on health

 Launch of our report ‘A place to go Like this’ summit at London City Hall (March 2019)

 Visit from Deputy mayor for policing and Crime (DMPC), Sophie Linden and launch of London Blueprint.
 (July 2019) Read more Here